 But let’s talk about the main course!

-These super healthy stuffed peppers are gluten free, dairy free and vegan but the flavour will have them coming back for more.
-The are filled with sautéed onions and mushrooms with a good dose of healthy greens and some black rice – which I love but you can totally sub in plain white, brown or basmati if you like!
+These super healthy Stuffed Halloween Peppers are gluten free, dairy free and vegan but the flavour will have them coming back for more.
+They are filled with sautéed onions and mushrooms with a good dose of healthy greens and some black rice – which I love but you can totally sub in plain white, brown or basmati if you like!

 Stuffed Halloween Peppers